rcurty/qualdata-training/README.md

-*If you have comments or feedback, you can use this repository [issues](enter%20URL%20for%20issues)*
+*If you have comments or feedback, please use the [issues](enter%20URL%20for%20issues) repository feature*

 ### Authors: